arturcarvalho/tutorial-1/README.md

 We reference the `createContact` mutation we defined in the Contacts SDL passing it an `input` object which will contain the actual name, email and message fields.

-Next we'll call the `useMutation` hook provided by Apollo which will allow us to execute the mutation when we're ready and also capture the loading and error states once the call is made (don't forget the `import` statement):
+Next we'll call the `useMutation` hook provided by Apollo which will allow us to execute the mutation when we're ready (don't forget the `import` statement):

 ```javascript
 // web/src/pages/ContactPage/ContactPage.js